header_1.jpg

 IMG_2741

-About 1.1 miles on the Canyon Drive Trail, you will reach a three way junction with the Mullholland Highway – another wide dirt path.
+At about the 1.8 mile mark, you will reach a three way junction with the Mullholland Highway – another wide dirt path.
 Take a left at this junction and hike west.
 For the next 0.9 miles, the trail is mercifully level, although you’re still exposed to full sun.

-You’ll also start to see the Hollywood Sign from some interesting side angles, too (interesting = difficult to see):
+You’ll also start to see the Hollywood Sign from some interesting side angles, too (note that ‘interesting’ in this instance also means ‘difficult to photograph’):

 IMG_2742